 Regardless of my theoretical orientation as a counsellor, the quality of my relationship with each client is my greatest priority.
-As you experience working with me, you get to decide if you are feeling a great enough sense of safety and trust to embark in meaningful work together.
-After all, research- and certainly intuition, too- find that the relationship between client and therapist is the single most important predictor of successful outcomes in therapy.
-Therefore, my sessions with clients work from the vantage point of the ‘here-and-now’ so that change can be lasting, built on the foundation of a strong therapeutic relationship.
+As you experience working with me, through ongoing consent, you are empowered to decide if you are feeling a great enough sense of safety and trust to embark in meaningful work together.
+Research finds what we can already intuit: the relationship between client and therapist is the single most important predictor of successful outcomes in therapy.
+Therefore, my sessions with clients work from the vantage point of ‘here-and-now’ so that the change you work toward can be lasting, built on the foundation of a strong therapeutic relationship.

 Challenges & Rewards

 Embarking on a counselling journey is a courageous undertaking with both challenges and rewards.
 Therapy can help people gain a greater sense of awareness in their lives, support shifts toward more healthful patterns of living, provide avenues toward resolving emotional difficulties, and more.
 The process of opening up new levels of awareness, however, can be challenging, as the process of change often evokes discomfort.
 It is important to remember that you can work through personal change in counselling at a self-determined pace to create meaningful results and benefits in your life.
 You always have the right to opt out of counselling if you feel that it is no longer suiting your needs.
 Clients who are open to the process of change, are consistent with attending sessions, and are willing to work on goals both within and between sessions tend to experience far-reaching rewards and enduring benefits from their counselling experience.

 Length of Service